yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/JavaScript_Questions.md

 <br/>

-:white_check_mark: 8.
-Explain What Is Callbacks?
+8. Explain What Is Callbacks?

 > - `Take a function as another function's parameter, called by another function`.
 > - Control the sequence of function execute.
 ```
 window.setTimeout( function(){ ... }, 1000);
 ```

+8.1 Why Do We Use Callback?
+> - Callback functions allow us to do something with data at a later time.
+But too much callback will cause callback hell, we can use promise to replace it.

 > - Related Reference : [重新認識 JavaScript: Day 18 Callback Function 與 IIFE](https://ithelp.ithome.com.tw/articles/10192739)
 <br/><br/>